Akay97/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This is my alx Functions,and  nested lop project.
+This is my alx functions, pointers and loop project